Visual artist obsessed with American history, old steam trains, clocks, childhood nostalgia, and Star Trek. Part cat whisperer, part big kid.

 I‘m pretty sure my career goal as a kid was to be a cartoonist or an architect.
 It looks like I didn’t stray too far.

 After years of playing with crayons, markers, and colored pencils, I began my professional life as an artist by attending college at the University of Texas.
 Following graduation, I worked for an online print company building frames in Austin.
 Later on while living in Philadelphia, I not only started my miniature series, but I also worked for a 150 year old art gallery as well as a local art supply shop.

 A brief return to Texas gave me the great opportunity to work with elementary kids as a mentor for AmeriCorps for a year.
-Together, with teachers, coworkers, local residents and students, the entire community was able to build an outdoor mural and fix up an overgrown garden area where the students could learn and enjoy the fresh air.
+Together, with teachers, coworkers, local residents and students, the entire community was able to build an outdoor mural and fix up an overgrown garden area where students could learn and enjoy the fresh air.

-Next up is El Paso Texas then back home to Houston, Texas – close to friends, family, and my beloved Mexican food.
 So far on my journey, I’ve painted murals, designed cakes, and been lucky enough to receive international awards for my work.
 The greatest feeling has been hearing the stories from people who have enjoyed my art and were able to relate to it.